top of page

 in the Wolf and Pechter Galleries and Detwiler Education Center

-The Museum’s twenty-sixth annual student art exhibition will be displayed at SAMA Altoona, SAMA Ligonier, and SAMA Bedford.
+The Museum’s twenty-seventh annual student art exhibition will be displayed at Altoona, Ligonier, Bedford, and Johnstown.
 Held in conjunction with National Youth Art Month, the exhibition is open to schools that participate in SAMA’s Arts-in-Education or Artist-in-Residence program.
 These programs serve six counties: Bedford, Blair, Cambria, Fayette, Somerset, and Westmoreland.
-Through the programs, SAMA educators and professional artists travel to public and parochial schools to provide lessons designed to enhance students’ understanding of art creation, technique, history, criticism, and aesthetics.
+Through the programs, SAMA educators and professional artists travel to public and parochial schools to provide lessons designed to enhance students’ understanding of art creation, technique, history, critique, and aesthetics.
 SAMA’s award-winning education initiative is the largest of its kind in the Commonwealth.

 in the George A. and Herbert T. Wolf Gallery